Want tips to stop cyberbullying? Check out our tips exclusive for teens and parents.

 Remember, if the cyberbullying persists or escalates, don’t hesitate to involve authorities, such as the police or school administration, as appropriate.
 Cyberbullying is a serious issue, and everyone deserves to feel safe and respected in the online world.

-What Can Parents Do To Stop Cyberbully?
+What Can Parents Do To Stop Cyberbullying?

 1. Be supportive

 Don’t start by blaming your kids for being responsible for the bullying.
-Instead, try to understand the bullying history and work together with your children to find a germane solution to the problem.
+Instead, try to understand the bullying history and work with your children to find a germane solution to the problem.
 Remember, encouraging your children will help them to grow through this militating phase.

 2. Get acquainted with various social network websites

-3. Install Apps to prevent cyberbully
+3. Install Apps to prevent cyberbullying

 4. Block the cyberbully